rails/rails/guides/source/initialization.md

 In a standard Rails application, there's a `Gemfile` which declares all dependencies of the application. `config/boot.rb` sets `ENV['BUNDLE_GEMFILE']` to the location of this file.
-If the Gemfile exists, `bundler/setup` is then required.
+If the Gemfile exists, then `bundler/setup` is required.
+The require is used by Bundler to configure the load path for your Gemfile's dependencies.

 A standard Rails application depends on several gems, specifically: